 Nick became the first to move out in the summer of 2005, and the first to move back in again!
 He spent a couple of six-month sabbaticals in Europe based at his mom’s place in Paris, and moved in and out when back in Santa Cruz.
-He seems to have settled in France.
+He settled in France.

 Daphné followed a similarly uncertain process, moved out herself to San Francisco in 2008, and then to Tahoe in 2009.
 There she settled.

 Tom was more direct, as is his wont, leaving us after Christmas 2007 and moving in with his mum in Paris, where he stayed for years.
-He seems to have settled in Athens.
-Athens?!
-Yep, in Greece.

 In late 2007, Nick, Daphné, Alban and Tom all attended Cabrillo, the local junior college, as well as worked part time.
 They have all spent considerable time in one way or another mulling over what they’re going to do next.
 Only Nick and Tom seemed to have found their way by 2010.